open-5g/openrangym/_posts/tutorials/2022-02-01-iab-tutorial.md

 #### Prerequisites

 In the remaining of this tutorial, we assume users started an interactive reservation on Colosseum with at least 4 IAB RAN nodes (`oai-iab-ran`), one OAI IAB-aware core network (`oai-core-iab`) to deploy the network.
+For both images the login is `root` and the password is `pass`.
 The IAB network is then controlled by [iab-manager](https://github.com/wineslab/iab-manager), that can be run either locally or in the core network node.

 ### Linear IAB Network